nel/dimelo-easter-contest-evaluation/README.md

 Tolerance for average only good after 5 minutes.

-# Code & solution notation - 2
+# Code & solution notation (*2 points*)

-- 4 Dimelos dev, rate anonymized solutions by order of preference.
-1 and 2 make 2 points, 3 and 4 makes 1 points.
+4 Dimelo developers have rated anonymized solutions by order of preference.

+- 1 and 2 make 2 points
+- 3 and 4 makes 1 points
+- below makes no point